amelBennaceur/RE4ML/README.md

 ## Notes on Running Scripts

-1. Both scripts should be run from within the Docker container, which you can access using the `access.sh` script as described earlier.

-2. Make sure the scripts are executable.
+1. Make sure the scripts are executable.
 If they're not, you can make them executable using:
    ```
    chmod +x execute_experiments.sh execute_mitigation.sh
    ```

-3. The scripts will run Scenic simulations based on the provided parameters.
-Ensure that all necessary Scenic files are present in the `scenic-repo/demonstrators/` directory within the container.
+2. The scripts will run Scenic simulations based on the provided parameters.
+Ensure that all necessary Scenic files are present in the `scenic-repo/demonstrators/` directory .

 4. For experiments, the script will automatically set the YOLO_MODEL environment variable based on the parameters you provide.